15 Must-Have Cricut Maker Accessories (for the Original, Maker 3 & Maker 4!)

 Cricut mats are great, but the stickiness does wear off after a while.

-While it is possible to clean the mats and re-stick them, sometimes it’s just easier to buy a new one.
+You can clean and re-stick them, but sometimes it’s just easier to grab a new one.

 #5.
 Cricut Pens

-Have you tried using Cricut Pens to write with your Maker?
+Have you tried using Cricut Pens to write and draw with your Maker?

-If you want to write words that look like handwriting, you’ll need to use certain fonts that are a single line.
+If you want to write words that look like handwriting, you’ll need to use single-line fonts.

-You can also use the Cricut Pens to draw pictures.
+You can also use the pens to draw pictures, and intricate designs like mandalas come out absolutely gorgeous.

 #7.
 Foil Transfer Kit